top of page

 BMJ Open - Cairns et al

-Quality standard 4 advises: Local authorities organise health promotion activities with organisations in their area to raise public awareness about how to prevent Lyme disease.
+Quality statement 4 advises: Local authorities organise health promotion activities with organisations in their area to raise public awareness about how to prevent Lyme disease.

-The role of land-based organisations in facilitating appropriate precautionary behavior.
+The role of land-based organisations in facilitating appropriate precautionary behaviour.

 There is no UK wide data on the financial implications of Lyme disease.
 However, in 2003 the total annual cost for Scotland, was estimated to be significant at £331,000 (range £47,000 – £615,000).